 - the amount of premiums to be paid by employers

-- whether a worker is co-operating in reaching his or her maximum medical recovery
+- whether a worker is co-operating in reaching their maximum medical recovery

-- whether workplace parties (worker and employer) comply with their duty to co-operate in work reintegration
+- whether workplace parties (worker and employer) comply with their duty to co-operate in return-to-work (RTW) activities

-- whether an employer has fulfilled his or her obligation to re-employ a worker, and
+- whether an employer has fulfilled their obligation to re-employ a worker, and

-- whether to provide a worker with a work transition assessment/plan.
+- whether to provide a worker with a RTW assessment/plan.

 Practice and procedure